 Apparently it takes a long time for a back to heal.
-I thought a month would be plenty of time, I was wrong, again.
+I thought a month would be plenty of time, I was very wrong, again.
 When I performed a task, like doing dishes, or laundry, I’d be laid up afterward for two or three days with pain.
 As time passed, I always had my mind on Calypso.
 I knew how much she wanted human attention, but I couldn’t give it to her.
 I needed to take care of myself first, then I could dedicate my all to her.

 When I was outside, within sight of Calypso, she’d come running to her gate and call out to me.
 If I could I would take a curry comb and brush her down from the outside of the fence so I wouldn’t get hurt.
 It wasn’t enough for her, and I knew it.